When most people go jet ski shopping, the first questions they ask are:

 It’s interesting to note that one horsepower is defined as the power needed to lift 550 pounds (250 kilograms) of weight one foot (0.3048 meters) in one second.
 When it comes to vehicles like cars, boats, or watercraft, horsepower is used to measure engine output.
 Engines with higher horsepower ratings can deliver more power, enhancing the performance of the connected equipment.
 Speed and acceleration, horsepower plays a significant role!

-Depending on the newest jet ski models, the jet ski horsepower typically ranges between 60 and 325 hp.
+Depending on the models, the horsepower typically ranges between 60 and 325 hp for Yamaha, Sea-Doo and Kawasaki jet skis.

 Make | Model | MPH | Horsepower |